 - Return the databases to the primary region after the outage has been mitigated (failback)

-If a database contains in-memory OLTP objects, the primary databases and the target secondary geo-replica databases should have matching service tiers, as in-memory OLTP objects are always hydrated in memory.
-A lower service tier on the target geo-replica database may result in out-of-memory issues.
-If this happens, the affected geo-secondary database replica may be put into a limited read-only mode called in-memory OLTP checkpoint-only mode.
-Read-only table queries are allowed, but read-only in-memory OLTP table queries are disallowed on the affected geo-secondary database replica.
-Planned failover is blocked if all replicas in the geo-secondary database are in checkpoint only mode.
-Unplanned failover may fail due to out-of-memory issues.
-To avoid this, upgrade the service tier of the secondary database to match the primary database during the planned failover, or drill.
-Service tier upgrades can be size-of-data operations, and may take a while to finish.
+If a database contains in-memory OLTP objects, the primary database and the secondary geo-replica database must have matching service tiers, as in-memory OLTP objects reside in memory.
+A lower service tier on the geo-replica database may result in out-of-memory issues.
+If this occurs, the geo-replica may fail to recover the database, causing unavailability of the secondary database along with in-memory OLTP objects on the geo-secondary.
+This, in turn, may cause failovers to be unsuccessful as well.
+To avoid this, ensure that the service tier of the geo-secondary database matches that of the primary database.
+Service tier upgrades can be size-of-data operations and may take a while to finish.